MeesterMarcus/lorenzana-designs-website/_posts/2020-11-04-why-should-i-use-wordpress.md

 ## Manage Your Assets Easier

-Another excellent reason to choose WordPress is that it has a very strong a proven Content Management System.
-A Content Management System, or CMS, allows you too have better control and organization of your assets (pictures, videos, etc.).
+Another excellent reason to choose WordPress is that it has a very strong and proven Content Management System.
+A Content Management System, or CMS, allows you to have better control and organization of your assets (pictures, videos, etc.).
 WordPress has been around for 17 years and since its inception has had a CMS and Blog functionality built-in.
 That is a lot of time to perfect its system and make a productive environment for the client and developer.

 ![](/uploads/1946965-1.jpg)